Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 When it comes to file sharing and storage capacity, both Pumble and Google Chat feature a comfortable space for all your work records to be neatly stored and shared.

-Pumble is organized as a digital collaboration hub of sorts, keeping all of your knowledge sharing super functional with:
+Pumble by CAKE.com is designed to be a digital collaboration hub of sorts, keeping all of your knowledge sharing functional with:

-What I found super convenient about Pumble is that it hosts all of my screenshots, recordings, and PDFs, and I’ve never had to upgrade for more.
+What I found convenient about Pumble is that it hosts all of my screenshots, recordings, and PDFs, and I’ve never had to upgrade to get more space.

 Here’s how storage in Pumble is arranged by plan: